 - For information on Academic Standing, please refer to the Bulletin.

 Please be mindful that tuition waivers should only be submitted once & that they will not be processed until the conclusion of each current semester; to be applied towards the immediate subsequent semester.
-The cumulative grade point average requirement (3.00) must be met at the conclusion of the current semester in order to determine the requirement for the overload.
+The cumulative grade point average requirement (3.00 minimum) must be met at the conclusion of the current semester in order to determine the requirement for the overload.
 If a waiver is submitted for the Fall term at the conclusion of the Spring term and the student plans on enrolling in Summer term courses, the waiver is conditional.
 The grade point average requirement must be maintained for Summer coursework; otherwise the waiver will be revoked.

 Once your tuition waiver has been processed and approved, you will need to contact Student Accounting Services to verify your tuition waiver approval and ensure all reimbursements are attained.
 If your tuition and/or fees do not correspond to the courses you have selected, contact the Office of the University Registrar.